karenword/saber-west-workshop-2017/_episodes/02-spreadsheets.md

 >
 > If you are working with data that contains commas, you likely will need to use another delimiter when working in a spreadsheet.
 In this
 > case, consider using tabs as your delimiter and working with TSV files.
 TSV files can be exported from spreadsheet
 > programs in the same way as CSV files.
-For more of a discussion on data formats and potential issues with commas within datasets see [the discussion page](http://www.datacarpentry.org/spreadsheet-ecology-lesson/discuss/).
 {: .callout}